Phone - (773) 847-8982

 Immediately after college, he was hired by Farragut High School and taught for 7 years.
 There he founded the debate team, beating Chicago Public Schools’ flagship Whitney Young High School in one of the first tournaments.
 In hearing all of the stories of students and how they and their families suffered from domestic violence, lawyer abuses and notary frauds, and so many other injustices, he felt impotent and decided to return to school to help these families and students in legal matters.
-Matthew Katz went from a former inner-city high school instructor to immigration attorney, with offices in Mexico City, Chicago and suburbs.
+Matthew Katz went from a former inner-city high school instructor to immigration attorney, with offices in Chicago and suburbs.

 Working with DePaul Law School’s Dean of Multicultural Affairs and the Farragut administration, Katz established a free legal clinic and law library at the high school, named after its alum Justice David Cerda, the first Latino judge appointed to the Illinois Appeals Court.
 For the library, Chicago law firm Mayer Brown donated hundreds of thousands of dollars’ worth of law books that students used in Katz’s law career cluster program.
 His mentor teacher Charles Kuner and attorney-director Ed Grossman of the Chicago Legal Clinic were also key supporters.
 Also during this time Katz compiled his program’s curriculum into his first book, “Law School for High School Kids,” a book written for young people to motivate them to become everything they can in their lives.